 - I do in accordance with the rules.

 As you can imagine the rules that govern airline operations are very different from the ones that we used to have at the flying club I taught at.
 But if I know anything about the way anxious flyers think about flying, they’ll start worrying about more than just the plane and the pilots.
 Click the next section called London to Paris.

 To explain how I feel about flying we’ll take an imaginary flight from London to Paris and see how we’d fly that and then we’ll change the route and describe a flight from London to New York.
 After that I’ll describe longer flights, and incorporate conditions that the average fearful flyers think are hazardous and then we’ll have covered most things on most flights on most occasions.

-Fear of flying site.
+More complete articles are available on the Fear of flying site.

 Then I’ll describe small airports on good days and small airports on days you’d call bad days.
 I’ll talk you through flights across the Atlantic on two engines so that when we get to the end of this section you’ll know how we conduct every sort of flight and why none of them is different from any other flight.